Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 One of the highlights of the festival is the extremely popular FREE fish catching event in the park’s large pond.
 The fish are released into the pond and children catch them by any means they can.
 They get to bring the fish home.
 The pond is separated into three parts and they use two of them.
 The larger segment is used for older children and another section is used for children of preschool age or younger.
 The latter only has about 20 ~ 30 centimeters of water.

 You need to bring something for the children to catch and hold the fish in.
 However, the staff usually have a few spare large bags for the children to use.
 There are a lot of volunteer staff and even a couple of police that supervise this event.
 I recommend you bring a towel and change of clothes, at least bottom wear, as the children will get at least their legs wet.
 Be warned; if your children are anything like mine, once your child participates in this event they will want to go every year!

 Live performances at the Spring Festival

 Live performances include music performances by children and adults alike.
 There is also a character show and in previous years they had music and dance too.
-The line up for 2018 is not yet available, but I will update when it is.

 Hands on experiences at the Festival